opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

 The command ``APPLY`` is an *enrichment* hunt step to compute and add attributes to Kestrel variables, as well as generating visualization objects.
-This is called enrichment since the results of an external computation is merged back to a huntflow as new attributes of the returned entities.
+This is called enrichment since the results of an external computation is merged back to a huntflow as new/updated attributes of the returned entities.
 The external computation, a.k.a., an analytics in Kestrel, can perform detection, threat intelligence enrichment, anomaly detection, clustering, visualization, or any computation in any language.
 This mechanism makes the ``APPLY`` command a foreign language interface to Kestrel.

 Syntax
 ^^^^^^